arthurcolle/primes/README.md

-# Digit-Class Prime Product Framework
+# Digit-Class Prime Product Framework (Prime Factorization Evals for LMs)

 This repository contains analysis tools and benchmarking utilities for exploring the S(N,K) digit-class prime product problem and its applications to AI evaluation.